mddilley/mddilley.github.io/_posts/2019-03-26-rails_js_project.markdown

 **Navigating Differences in Conventions**

 Another moment where the full stack mindset crept in was considering the differences in naming conventions between Ruby and JavaScript.
-For example, in Ruby, a variable name containing multiple words is named using snake case (`my_dog`) whereas the same variable would be named using camel case in JavaScript like (`myDog`).
+For example, in Ruby, a variable name containing multiple words is named using snake case (`my_dog`) whereas the same variable would be named using camel case in JavaScript (`myDog`).
 This could be addressed in either the property assignment for the JS class or the active model serializer on the backend.
 I chose the Rails side to explore a bit more about Rails serializers.
 I found that attribute names of the serializer class can be altered and defined as  instance methods of the class.
 Here is an example:

 *In dogserializer.rb,*
 ```